JacobPaerre/Security-mini-project-1/report/report.md

 We have set the session cookie to be secure, so it will only be sent over HTTPS.
 This is done by setting the `SESSION_COOKIE_SECURE` to `True` in the config.
 We also set the `SESSION_COOKIE_HTTPONLY` to `True` to prevent the cookie from being accessed by JavaScript.

+## Installed packages:

+We use crontabs this has been installed by running apt install cron.
+We have this version: cron/focal,now 3.0pl1-136ubuntu1 amd64

+We use werkzeug version 0.16.1
+We use Flask version 1.1.1
+We use Jinja2 version 2.10.1
+We use python version 3.8.10
+We use sqlite version 2.6.0

 ## Introduced vulnerabilities